bhardwaj-kushagra/WISER/README.md

 # WISER: Weather Information Sensor Environmental Reporter
 https://github.com/bhardwaj-kushagra/WISER/assets/114687412/d29f05af-7420-4be4-83c1-b53f0fcbd940

+### Important Note:

+**This repository is not fully updated yet.
+A major update is scheduled for April 2024, which will include
+1. Modifications to the README:
+   -adding procedures and guidelines
+   -dependencies
+   -troubleshooting/common errors
+2. Addition of new versions with enhanced features.**

 ## Overview
 WISER (Weather Information Sensor Environmental Reporter) is an ESP8266-based weather monitoring system that gathers environmental data such as temperature, humidity, pollution levels, and light intensity.
 This project provides real-time monitoring of environmental conditions and alerts users via email and push notifications based on predefined thresholds.